pwang649/myWiki/docs/Reinforcement Learning/DP.md

 ### Policy Evaluation (Prediction)

-First we consider how to compute the state-value function $v_\pi$ for an arbitrary policy $\pi$.
+First, we consider how to compute the state-value function $v_\pi$ for an arbitrary policy $\pi$.
 This is called *policy evaluation* in the DP literature.
 We also refer to it as the *prediction problem*.
 Recall from MDP that, for all $s \in S$,
 $$
 \begin{gather*}
 v_{\pi}(s) = \sum_a \pi(a|s)\sum_{s',r} p(s',r|s,a)\Big [r+\gamma v_\pi(s')\Big ].